britt/teleprompter/README.md

 ## License

-(Specify the license under which this project is released)
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.